systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## Members Register

-The **Members Registe**r lists all the members under an establishment within the scheme.
+The **Members Registe** contains the records for all the members under an establishment within the scheme.
 From this window, specific actions can be performed on a selected member from the list.

 Clicking the **View Members** button (see the member register screenshot) will open the Members Register window, displaying the members under the selected establishment, as shown below: